 1684…Old Burying Ground

 When the town of Fairfield was first designed in 1639, the land just south of the Fairfield Museum on Beach Road was set aside as a burying ground.
 The Old Burying Ground, as it is now known, seems to have been laid out in 1685.
 Many of its earliest graves are no longer marked, and the oldest surviving markers are simple undecorated stones with very little information.
-According to a historic survey in the Fairfield Museum’s library, Fairfield’s Old Burying Ground is the “oldest cemetery in Fairfield,” speculating that it was laid out in 1685.
-The Oldest marked gravestone in the Old Burying Ground is inscribed “1687 S.M.” and is believed to mark the grave of Samuel Morehouse, who served as county marshal and lieutenant from 1675 to 1687.
-(This does not answer the question of where Fairfielders were buried between 1639 and 1685.
-It is possible that people were buried on their own land before then.)
+The oldest marked gravestone in the Old Burying Ground is inscribed “1687 S.M.” and is believed to mark the grave of Samuel Morehouse, who served as county marshal and lieutenant from 1675 to 1687.
+(We do not know for certain where Fairfielders were buried between 1639 and 1685, but it is likely that they were buried on their own land.)

 During the late 1700s and throughout the 1800s, gravestones became more sculptural and biographical.
 Designs reflected thoughts about death and the value placed on an individual’s life.
-The Old Burying Ground is the final resting place for many of Fairfield’s founders including Samuel Penfield, Thaddeus and Eunice Burr, Andrew and Hannah Wakeman and Jonathan Sturges.
+The Old Burying Ground is the final resting place for many people prominent in Fairfield’s early history, including Andrew Ward, Samuel Penfield, Caleb Brewster, Thaddeus and Eunice Burr, Andrew and Hannah Wakeman and Jonathan Sturges.

 1692…Women Accused of Witchcraft